If you are planning on moving to Saudi Arabia to work, this guide covers everything you need to know about getting a work permit.

 - a medical report from a licensed physician

 Before you can be issued a permit you will need to have your fingerprints taken and undergo a medical examination.
-This is required to ensure you don’t have any contagious illnesses, including HIV.
+This is required to ensure you don’t have any contagious illnesses such as HIV.

 You can review the status of your Iqama on the Ministry of Interior website.